Late vacuum choice and slow roll approximation in gravitational particle production during reheating: Background dynamics

 \subsection{Late reheating}

-For late times, well into the reheating epoch ($\eta_*\ll \eta \lesssim \eta_f$), one can find an approximate solution to \eqref{eq:InflatonEOMFlat} \cite{Cembranos2020}.
-We do not use it for obtaining our results, but it will be important for the discussion in subsection \ref{subsec:vacuumchoice}.
+For late times, well into the reheating epoch ($\eta_*\ll \eta \lesssim \eta_{\text{f}}$), and assuming $\eta_{\text{f}} < \eta_{\text{rh}}$\footnote{For sufficiently small masses, this is not the case.
+We will deal with this situation at the end of subsection~\ref{subsec:vacuumchoice}.}, where $\eta_{\text{rh}}$ denotes the end of reheating, one can find an approximate solution to \eqref{eq:InflatonEOMFlat} \cite{Cembranos2020}.
+We do not use it for obtaining our results, but it will be important for the discussion in subsection~\ref{subsec:vacuumchoice}.
 In this approximation, the Hubble rate reads

 whereas the inflaton field is given by the expression

 with $\Phi_0 \equiv {M_P}/{(\sqrt{3\pi}m_{\phi})}$.
 This solution is valid as long as $m_{\phi}t \gg 1$, condition which is fulfilled during reheating, since, as we will see, the scale factor behaves as that of a matter dominated universe.
 Indeed, we can integrate $H(t)$ in order to approximately obtain the scale factor $a(t)$,